PL-EVIO: Robust Monocular Event-based Visual Inertial Odometry with Point and Line Features: Evaluation

-In this section, we further demonstrate the quadrotor flipping experiments to evaluate the performance of our PL-EVIO in aggressive motion.
-The estimated trajectory of our PL-EVIO compared with the VICON during the flipping evaluations can be seen in Fig.\ref{quadrotor-flip}.
-The total length of the trajectory is 12m.
-The translational mean error and the angular mean error are 0.079m and 2.7$^{\circ}$ respectively.
-More video demos of the evaluations in \uppercase\expandafter{\romannumeral4.C} and \uppercase\expandafter{\romannumeral4.D} are shown in our demonstrations\footnote{\url{https://b23.tv/VqGMkyD}}.
+In this section, we further conduct onboard quadrotor flip experiments to evaluate the performance of our PL-EVIO in aggressive motion.
+The estimated trajectory of our PL-EVIO compared with the ground truth from VICON during the flip evaluations can be seen in Fig.\ref{quadrotor-flip}.
+The total length of the trajectory is 15m.
+The mean translation error and the mean angular error are 0.097m and 6.0\degree, respectively.
+Despite the extreme velocity of the motion, our PL-EVIO successfully tracks the quadrotor pose with high accuracy.
+Note that our PL-EVIO is run onboard during the quadrotor flip experiments.
+There are only a few image measurements captured during aggressive motion due to motion blur, whereas the event measurements are severely limited when the quadrotor is hovering.
+Thanks to our well-designed feature management and the complementarity of three kinds of features, our PL-EVIO can provide robust and good performance in multiple quadrotor flip experiments.